-This quintessential luau dessert is sliced into petite squares and served on small pieces of ti or banana leaf.
+For this quintessential luau dessert from Mark Reinfeld, the pudding should be sliced into petite squares and served on small pieces of ti or banana leaf.
 Serve with a large platter of tropical fruits (such as sliced mango, pineapple, and papaya).

 - 2 14-oz. cans light coconut milk

 - 1 tsp. vanilla extract

 - 1/2 cup finely chopped macadamia nuts (toasting optional)

 1. Preheat oven to 375°F. Coat 8-inch square baking dish with cooking spray.